tower120/SyncedChunkedArray/Readme.md

 ## Maintance

-Maintance may occur only on locked `Chunk::lock`.
+Maintance may occur only on exclusively locked `Chunk::lock`.

 Maintance include: